mathandphysics/voidstar/README.md

 $$

 <p>where $\lambda$ parametrizes the geodesic.
 These equations are solved numerically.
-The integration method is generic and can support any metric tensor, but only the Kerr and Minkowski metrics are currently included.</p>
+The integration method is generic and can support any metric tensor.
+The Kerr and Minkowski metrics are currently included.</p>

-<p>A "cinematic mode" is included with basic lighting adjustments to create neat images.
+<p>A "cinematic mode" is included with lighting options to create neat images.
 Additionally, <code>void*</code> can draw debug colouring on both the accretion disk and sphere in order to better make sense of what you're looking at.
-By default, the top of the accretion disk and bottom of the accretion disk are coloured differently with this debug colouring.</p>
+By default, the top of the accretion disk and bottom of the accretion disk are coloured differently.</p>

 ### Other Screenshots